2022–23 Manchester United F.C. season

-The 2022–23 season is Manchester United's 31st season in the Premier League and their 48th consecutive season in the top flight of English football.
-In addition to the domestic league, they are also competing in the FA Cup and the UEFA Europa League.
+The 2022–23 season was Manchester United's 31st season in the Premier League and their 48th consecutive season in the top flight of English football.
 This was the club's first season under the management of Erik ten Hag.
-They won the EFL Cup, the club's first competitive trophy since winning the 2017 UEFA Europa League final.
+They won the EFL Cup with a 2–0 victory over Newcastle United in the final, the club's first competitive trophy since winning the UEFA Europa League in 2017.
+They also reached the final of the FA Cup, losing 2–1 to rivals Manchester City.

 There was a mid-season break for the 2022 FIFA World Cup in Qatar, with the last match being played on 13 November 2022.
 The team's first match after the World Cup was in the EFL Cup on 21 December 2022, following the World Cup final on 18 December.

+On 22 November 2022, United announced the departure of Cristiano Ronaldo, one year after he rejoined the club from Juventus.

 Pre-season and friendlies

-United confirmed the first of their tour destinations, travelling to Bangkok, Thailand and Melbourne, Australia to face Liverpool in the Bangkok Century Cup, Melbourne Victory and Crystal Palace.
+United confirmed the first of their tour destinations, travelling to Bangkok, Thailand and Melbourne, Australia to face rivals Liverpool in the Bangkok Century Cup, Melbourne Victory and Crystal Palace.
 A third friendly in Australia was later added, against Aston Villa.
 A trip to Norway was also confirmed for a fixture against Atlético Madrid.
 A home match, Erik ten Hag's first as United manager, was confirmed against Rayo Vallecano for 31 July.

-United began the tour with a 4–0 win over rivals Liverpool; goals from Jadon Sancho, Fred and Anthony Martial put them 3–0 up by half-time, before Facundo Pellistri added a fourth less than 15 minutes from the end.
+United began the tour with a 4–0 win over Liverpool; goals from Jadon Sancho, Fred and Anthony Martial put them 3–0 up by half-time, before Facundo Pellistri added a fourth less than 15 minutes from the end.
 The tour resumed in Australia, where United came back from a goal down – scored by Chris Ikonomidis – to beat Melbourne Victory 4–1; goals from Scott McTominay, Martial, Marcus Rashford and an own goal from Victory youngster Edmond Lupancu maintained United's 100% start to pre-season.
 On 19 July, United led Crystal Palace 3–0 first via Martial, Rashford, and Sancho before a goal from Joel Ward pulled one back for the London club.
 Four days later, United led Aston Villa 2–0 in the first half via Sancho and a Matty Cash own goal before goals from Leon Bailey and Calum Chambers equalised for the Birmingham club.
 A week later, United suffered their first defeat in pre-season against Atlético Madrid, following a late goal from João Félix.
 The next day, United played another Madrid club, Rayo Vallecano.
 Amad Diallo scored first early in the second half before Álvaro García equalised nine minutes later.

 During the break for the 2022 FIFA World Cup, Manchester United had a week-long training camp in Cádiz, Spain, highlighted by a friendly match against Cádiz CF at Nuevo Mirandilla on 7 December.
 A second friendly was played against Real Betis at the Estadio Benito Villamarín in Seville three days later.
 United lost both matches, going down 4–2 to Cádiz and 1–0 to Real Betis.